Table of Contents

 Step 2- Next to Venus, draw green and blue-hued earth larger than the previous planets.
 The students must now create Mars, a red planet located next to (on the right side of) Earth.
 Students can do this by drawing a smaller circle in red and orange.

 Step 3- The students must draw a large circle next to Mars.
 They need to color it yellowish-orange.
 This is Jupiter.
 Students should now draw a smaller circle next to Jupiter.
 This is Saturn.
 Draw a small ring that surrounds it.
 Saturn can be represented by the colors yellow, grey, brown, and orange.

 Step 4- The students can draw Uranus with a ring with a slight tilt around it.
 It is blue in color and smaller than Saturn.
 Finally, they must draw a circle with an inclined ring to symbolize Neptune.
 They can draw orbits around the planets in an elliptical shape with the sun as the center, beginning and ending at the page’s edges.

 - The solar system, with the sun at its center, is one of several planetary systems in the universe.

 - The solar system consists of eight planets from which the Earth is known to have life, such as plants and animals.

 - Once you know all the planets’ names, drawing the solar system diagrams will be easier.

 Did you find this blog informative?
 If so, please share your thoughts in the comments below.
-Click here to contact us for more information on solar system diagrams.
+Contact us for more information on solar system diagrams and building a career in the sciences.
 We would be happy to assist you with your queries!